-I am wondering about the unfriendly bird.
+I am wondering about the unfriendly macaw.
 Should I take the toy out of the cage?
 Also before the toy incident, the bird would regurgitate, but not anymore.
 My thinking was that he/she was bonding with me but is now bonding with the toy.
 Could that be close?
-What should i do?
+What should I do?

 Did the two macaws come together when you got them?
 If there is a mate bond between them, it will be more difficult to get them both tame to you.
 This is especially true during breeding season.
 Once this period of time passes, they both should be easier to work with.
 I am curious about the history of both birds and whether or not they were tame before.
 With more information, I could provide better advice.